moby/moby/docs/sources/reference/run.md

 Your container will use the same DNS servers as the host by default, but you can override this with `--dns`.

+By default a random mac is generated.
+You can set the container's mac address explicitly by providing a mac via the `--mac-address` parameter (format:
+12:34:56:78:9a:bc).

 Supported networking modes are: